 When it comes to crypto, ETFs offer an easy entry point for those outside of the Web3 world.
 They allow investors to benefit from the price movements of cryptocurrencies within a regulated framework that mirrors trading traditional stocks.

-As a result, a spot Ethereum ETF could open up buying and selling Ethereum to a wider pool of everyday traders, as well as companies and other institutional investors such as pension funds.
+As a result, a spot Ethereum ETF opens up buying and selling Ethereum to a wider pool of everyday traders, as well as companies and other institutional investors such as pension funds.

 The difference between spot and futures ETFs